mcloughman/hikes-frontend/README.md

 The backend of this MERN app is hosted on Heroku, while the frontend is deployed on Netlify.

-## Getting Started

-To run the app locally, follow these steps:

-1. Clone this repository.
-2. Install dependencies using `npm install`.
-3. Start the development server with `npm start`.

 ## Technologies Used